Fence & Wood Stain

 WALNUT | BIRCH | ELM | ASH | OAK | BEECH

 In our outdoor lifestyle, the dry climate means you must protect your wood to keep it looking good.
 That’s where Reno, Truckee, and Carson Paint Mart come in!
 We have the wood paint and stain products, supplies, and expertise you need to succeed.
-Reno, Truckee and Carson Paint Mart stock a large variety of brand name stains including Superdeck, Cabots, Penofin, Sikkens, Old Masters, Zar, Benjamin Moore, and Pittsburgh Paints just to name a few.
+Reno, Truckee and Carson Paint Mart stocks a large variety of brand name stains including Preserva Wood, Flood, Cabots, Penofin, PPG Proluxe, Benjamin Moore, Old Masters, and Zar just to name a few.

 Whether your project is refinishing the interior of your home or protecting and beautifying the exterior of your home or deck, our experts will be able to assist you in choosing the best product for the job